Nutritional needs for rabbits

 rabbit outside

 In the wild, rabbits rely on grass and other wild plants for all of their dietary needs.
-Their gut bacteria help to breakdown the plant-based fibre, fermenting it into products which the rabbit can absorb and use as a source of energy.
+Their gut bacteria help to break down the plant-based fibre, fermenting it into products which the rabbit can absorb and use as a source of energy.
 The gut bacteria also produce certain vitamins which are essential to the bunny’s health.
 It is clear to see that the relationship between a rabbit and its microbiota (gut bacteria) is very important.
 One way in which we, as owners, can support a healthy microbiota in our pet rabbits is by ensuring they are fed an appropriate diet.

 What should your rabbit’s diet look like?